east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 The default policy allows scripts, styles, images and objects from and connections to our own site, plus the use of  `https://ajax.googleapis.com` for script libraries (JQuery), [Google Fonts](https://fonts.google.com/), [Google Analytics](https://analytics.google.com/analytics/web/) and [Crazy Egg](https://www.crazyegg.com/).
 It also allows resources from any port on `localhost` when `ASPNETCORE_ENVIRONMENT` is set to `Development`.

+Predefined policies including the default are maintained in a separate project, `Escc.EastSussexGovUK.ContentSecurityPolicy`, so that the package can be updated by consuming applications without needing to update the whole website template.

+### Varying the policy for the application

 Often applications will need to add additional rules to the standard Content Security Policy, and they can do this by providing an instance of `CspOptions` during `Startup`:

 	using PeterJuhasz.AspNetCore.Extensions.Security;